vision-testers

 Our vision testers

-We provide a variety of vision testers specifically designed for a variety of testing in both occupational health and primary care, for accurate diagnosis of a wide range of visual parameters including visual acuity at near, far and intermediate distances, depth perception, colour, phoria and peripheral.
+Our vision testers are specifically designed for occupational health and primary care.
+Providing accurate diagnosis of a wide range of visual parameters including visual acuity at near, far and intermediate distances, depth perception, colour, phoria and peripheral.

 Compare models